Robert Komer: Career

+Komer worked for the Central Intelligence Agency from 1947 to 1961.
+For part of that time, he was chief of the Estimates Staff in the Office of National Estimates.

-Komer served on the staff of the National Security Council, which was led by McGeorge Bundy.
+In 1961 he went to work in the White House, on the staff of the National Security Council, which was led by McGeorge Bundy.
 After Bundy's departure, Komer briefly succeeded Bundy as interim National Security Advisor, before he was assigned to the Vietnam pacification campaign.

-While with the NSC, Komer and others negotiated with Israeli prime minister Levi Eshkol a memorandum of understanding (MOU) about Israeli nuclear capabilities.
+While with the NSC, Komer and others negotiated with Israeli prime minister Levi Eshkol a memorandum of understanding (MOU) about Israeli nuclear weapons capabilities.
 The March 10, 1965, MOU, variously interpreted since, said 'Israel would not be the first country to "introduce" nuclear weapons to the Middle East'.

 Komer arrived in South Vietnam in May 1967 as the first head of the newly created Civil Operations and Revolutionary Development Support program, the most controversial aspect of which was the Phoenix program, which William Colby later testified resulted in 20,587 deaths.
 CORDS was an agency with a staff of both civilians and military personnel, but it fell under the authority of the Military Assistance Command, Vietnam.
 President Lyndon Johnson had sent Komer to South Vietnam to provide impetus to the nation-building efforts of the new organization.
 Komer was known for his brusque management style, which had endeared him to the president and earned him the nickname "Blowtorch Bob" from U.S. ambassador Henry Cabot Lodge Jr. As head of CORDS, he commanded all pacification personnel in South Vietnam.

 However, the problems CORDS faced were intractable and the results of Komer's work ambiguous.
 In a revealing discussion with military historians, Komer said "everybody and nobody" was responsible for counter-insurgency against the communist Vietcong guerrillas.
 He said it "fell between stools which accounted for the prolonged failure to push things on a large scale even though many correctly analyzed the need".
 Komer focused his work on the expansion of village militias loyal to the South Vietnamese government, believing they could provide local security against guerrillas.

 Komer left South Vietnam in November 1968 and after working briefly as a consultant for the RAND Corporation was appointed ambassador to Turkey.
 He was succeeded as head of CORDS by William E. Colby, who would later become head of the CIA.